pramnora/css/animations/README.md

 because, instead of using heavily memory intensive 'graphic files:
 [.jpg]/[.gif]/[.png]/[.mov]/[.mp4]/-etc.;
 all of which can be 'slow' to both download/run...;
-CSS Animations, merely uses some coded text(which is a whole lot less memory intensive).
+CSS Animations, merely uses some coded text(which is a whole lot less memory intensive);
+thus, is much quicker to download/run.

 -----